jamf/CertificateSDK/README.md

 Certificate Authority to ensure the proper settings are configured for your app.

 * `pkiId`: (an integer but typed as string in the MAC) Jamf Pro ID of the PKI Integration/Certificate Authority to be used; find this in the Jamf Pro web UI at Settings > PKI Certificates > Your ADCS CA settings and then look in the URL bar for the number after "id=".
-You should have a URL something like "adcsSettings.html?id=3" and enter the number `3` in the MAC
+You should have a URL something like "adcsSettings.html?id=3" and enter the number `3` in the AppConfig
-* `template`: (string) Certificate template name as defined in your CA
+* `template`: (string) Certificate template name as defined in your CA.
-* `subject`: (string) Subject to include in the certificate signing request
+* `subject`: (string) Subject to include in the certificate signing request.
+* `keySize`: (integer) The number of bits used in cryptographic algorithm of the certificate.
+Must be one of `2048`, `4096` or `8192`; defaults to `2048` if not specified.
+* `subjectAlternativeNames`: (array) Available starting in Jamf Pro 11.17.0.
+An array of subject alternative name dictionaries.
-* `sanType`: (string) One of 'rfc822Name', 'dNSName', or 'uniformResourceIdentifier'
+    * `sanType`: (string) One of 'rfc822Name', 'dNSName', 'uniformResourceIdentifier', or 'userPrincipalName.'
-* `sanValue`: (string) Subject Alternative Name to include in the certificate signing request
+    * `sanValue`: (string) Subject Alternative Name to include in the certificate signing request.

 With the `subject` and `sanValue` fields, variable substitution is available as discussed under [Payload Variables for Configuration Profiles](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/Mobile_Device_Configuration_Profiles.html#ariaid-title3).

+Jamf Pro 11.17.0 added the `keySize` and `subjectAlternativeNames` top level keys.
+Jamf Pro 11.16 and earlier do not support `keySize`, and the `sanType` and `sanValue` keys should be specified at the top level instead of within the `subjectAlternativeNames` array.
+See earlier versions of the CertificateSDK for details.

 --